-My notes for the one and only UK pressing I’ve played in many years, the one with Porky is the dead wax, say:
+My notes for the one and only UK pressing I’ve played in many years, the one with Porky is the dead wax, note its many weaknesses:

 Really loud and full